 6. Cue up some marketing emails

 Marketing emails are a helpful way to drive traffic to your eCommerce store, and if they’re planned in advance, can be a great tactic for keeping your business top of mind for customers during the holiday season.
-Think about crafting a holiday email strategy ahead of time that’s catered toward customer spending habits or promotes certain products and discounts.
+Think about crafting a holiday email strategy that’s catered toward customer spending habits or promotes certain products and discounts.

 In addition to a planned email strategy, creating some abandoned cart emails – emails sent to shoppers who leave items in their cart and don’t complete a purchase – can help re-engage customers and encourage them to complete their purchase.